-A multiyear collaborative project resulted, involving National Archives staff as well as scientists and technical experts from the National Institute of Science and Technology (NIST) and other agencies and organizations.
+A multiyear collaborative project resulted, involving National Archives staff as well as scientists and technical experts from the National Institute of Standards and Technology (NIST) and other agencies and organizations.
 Now at the completion of the project, the Charters of Freedom are protected in new state-of-the-art encasements.
 But this story begins with the first critical moment of opening an encasement to reveal a historic sheet of parchment that had been sealed in inert gas for fifty years.

 Science in Support of History